Evington Valley Primary School

 * Speech, Language and Communication difficulties

 * First Aid

 How will my child be included in activities outside of the classroom including school trips?

 Every child, regardless of special educational needs, has the opportunity to take part in outdoor activities including trips.

 The school is on one level.
 All without stairs.
 We have a medical room, changing facilities and disabled toilets.

 How will the school prepare and support my child to transfer to the next stage of education?

 All secondary schools have transition days where your child be offered the opportunity to spend time at their new school.
-Parks liaise closely with the new school setting to ensure they are aware of any individual's needs and all records are passed on to the new school.
+We liaise closely with the new school setting to ensure they are aware of any individual's needs and all records are passed on to the new school.
 If a child transfers to a new school mid-year, all records are passed on.